dlsucivi/FCELoss-Pytorch/README.md

 `utils_py`: Contains additional helpy functions

 ## Usage
-To use the fair channel enhancement loss separately, import the `fce` functionfrom the **fce_loss.py** file.
+To use the fair channel enhancement loss separately, import the `fce` function from the **fce_loss.py** file.
 Keep in mind the required parameters to be passed.
 The model must also be modified to output the extracted features separately.